 Note that this should not affect other elements (Inventory, Presentation, etc.) unless there are assets that are only available prior to acquisition.

 Common Use Cases: Metadata

 This section provides specific instructions on how to construct Basic Metadata given common use cases.
 Manifest structure is discussed in Section 3.

-Examples are provided for use cases
+Examples are provided for use cases.